 - Clear presentation of the three types of postsecondary goals, what makes a good one, and what makes a bad one.
 Also includes clear explanations of annual goals and transition services.
-Contrast of good and bad examples is helpful: www.parentcenterhub.org/repository/transition-goals
+Center for Parent Information and Resources

 - Youth on the Move is a Massachusetts website focused on engaging youth in transition programming.
 It’s written for professionals to provide them with assistance and information related to postsecondary transition: measurable postsecondary goals